 You’ll need the guys and girls in the economic development teams across the Kent Councils in order to apply for specific trading licenses, property and planning applications and business rates.

-Business Support in Ashford – Ashford Borough Council
+Business Support and advice in Ashford – Ashford Borough Council

-Business Support in Dartford – Dartford Borough Council
+Business Support and advice in Dartford – Dartford Borough Council

-Business Support in Dover – Dover District Council
+Business Support and advice in Dover – Dover District Council

-Business Support in Gravesend – Gravesham Borough Council
+Business Support and advice in Gravesend – Gravesham Borough Council

-Business Support in Sevenoaks – Sevenoaks District Council
+Business Support and advice in Sevenoaks – Sevenoaks District Council

-Business Support in Folkestone – Shepway District Council
+Business Support and advice in Folkestone – Shepway District Council

-Business Support in Thanet – Thanet District Council
+Business Support and advice in Thanet – Thanet District Council

-Business Support in Tonbridge – Tonbridge and Malling Borough Council
+Business Support and advice in Tonbridge – Tonbridge and Malling Borough Council

-Business Support in Tunbridge Wells – Tunbridge Wells Borough Council
+Business Support and advice in Tunbridge Wells – Tunbridge Wells Borough Council

 A solicitor will help you identify any legal issues to protect you from them.